python/cpython/Doc/reference/import.rst

-To selectively prevent import of some modules from a hook early on the meta path (rather than disabling the standard import system entirely), it is sufficient to raise :exc:`ImportError` directly from :meth:`find_spec` instead of returning ``None``.
-The latter indicates that the meta path search should continue. while raising an exception terminates it immediately.
+To selectively prevent import of some modules from a hook early on the meta path (rather than disabling the standard import system entirely), it is sufficient to raise :exc:`ImportError` directly from :meth:`~importlib.abc.MetaPathFinder.find_spec` instead of returning ``None``.
+The latter indicates that the meta path search should continue, while raising an exception terminates it immediately.

 Open issues